RIDY01/DylansPowerShellScript/README.md

 # Usage

-This script is like a tool program for windows (10), you can delete temp files, adding files to your start up folder etc. just by using this script.
+This script is like a tool program for windows (10), you can delete temp files, adding files to your start up folder etc. just by executing this script.

 # Tutorial